ethnh/ethnh/README.md

 # Key Design Principles for Ally

 Location-Centric Features:
 Maps, live location updates for friends, public transportation, and local events.
-Track and visualize locations over time for activities and interactions within the community.
+Track and visualize locations over time for activities and interactions within your private community.

-Privacy-First Blogging:
-Import blog posts from RSS, export content to Markdown for “credible exits,” and ensure blogs are private by default.
-Provide friends-only comments and likes while maintaining full control over data visibility.

 Discovery Tools:
 Visualize local events, friend activities, and administrative zone-based discussions on an interactive map.
 Enable users to explore city-wide topics and discover relevant content through AI-driven recommendations tailored to user interests and locations.

-Direct Engagement:
-Real-time messaging with friends and followers, Monero (XMR) QR code integration for secure and anonymous payments, and automatically updating personal contact information.
-Support private SOS signals and birthday reminders for close friends and family.

-Seamless Sharing:
-Enable reposting and content sponsorship with detailed credit to original creators.
-Implement sharing systems that utilize invitations and visualizations to grow meaningful networks while focusing on privacy.

 Community Empowerment:
 Encourage participation through graph-visualized friend activity maps, local discovery systems, and decentralized collaboration to allow users to shape their own environments.

-Event Integration:
-Map-based event visualization for government agencies, organizations, or individuals.
-Notify users of nearby activities and display these on timelines or visual maps with user-specific relevance.

 Filesystem Integration:
 Seamlessly integrate with local file systems for managing media, documents, and content.
 Enable direct uploads, drag-and-drop functionality, and bi-directional syncing to ensure user data remains under their control and easily accessible for use within the platform.